openthread/openthread/src/cli/README.md

 ### bbr enable

-Enable Backbone Router Service for Thread 1.2 FTD. `SRV_DATA.ntf` would be triggerred for attached device if there is no Backbone Router Service in Thread Network Data.
+Enable Backbone Router Service for Thread 1.2 FTD. `SRV_DATA.ntf` would be triggered for attached device if there is no Backbone Router Service in Thread Network Data.

 `OPENTHREAD_CONFIG_BACKBONE_ROUTER_ENABLE` is required.